Masterminds/semver/README.md

 differences to notes between these two methods of comparison.

-1. When two versions are compared using functions such as `Compare`, `LessThan`, and others it will follow the specification and always include prereleases within the comparison.
+1. When two versions are compared using functions such as `Compare`, `LessThan`, and others it will follow the specification and always include pre-releases within the comparison.
 It will provide an answer that is valid with the comparison section of the spec at https://semver.org/#spec-item-11
 2. When constraint checking is used for checks or validation it will follow a different set of rules that are common for ranges with tools like npm/js and Rust/Cargo.
-This includes considering prereleases to be invalid if the ranges does not include one.
+This includes considering pre-releases to be invalid if the ranges does not include one.
 If you want to have it include pre-releases a simple solution is to include `-0` in your range.
 3. Constraint ranges can have some complex rules including the shorthand use of